 Objections to this Plan must be filed with the Commission within five days after the filing of the Plan.18 Typically, the presiding Administrative Law Judge sets the dates for Responses and Replies to Objections by Ruling shortly after the docket opens.
-The Commission must enter an order confirming or modifying the Plan within 90 days after it is filed by the IPA.19 With a filing date for the 2016 Plan of September 28, 2015, this year's deadline will be Sunday, December 27, 2015 (leading to a Monday, December 28, 2015 deadline).
-The current ICC calendar indicates the last scheduled meeting prior to that deadline is on Tuesday, December 22, 2015.
+The Commission must enter an order confirming or modifying the Plan within 90 days after it is filed by the IPA.19 With a filing date for the 2016 Plan of September 28, 2015, this year's 90 day deadline was be Sunday, December 27, 2015 (leading to an actual Monday, December 28, 2015 deadline, with the following Monday as the next business day).

-The Commission approves the Procurement Plan, including the load forecasts used in the Plan, if the Commission determines that "it will ensure adequate, reliable, affordable, efficient, and environmentally sustainable electric service at the lowest total cost over time, taking into account any benefits of price stability."20
+Under the Public Utilities Act, the Commission approves the Procurement Plan, including the load forecasts used in the Plan, if the Commission determines that "it will ensure adequate, reliable, affordable, efficient, and environmentally sustainable electric service at the lowest total cost over time, taking into account any benefits of price stability."20 The 2016 Procurement Plan was approved in Docket No. 15-0541 on December 16, 2015.